-\ Modular Rules
+Modular Rules

 Following a standardised planning grid is critical to maximise the use of reusable interchangeable components.
-The greater the degree of component standardisation possible, the more easily those components can be reused.
+The greater the degree of component standardisation, the more easily those components can be reused.

-o XFrame follows a 600mm (or 2ft) module as standard.
+XFrame follows a 600mm (or 2ft) module as standard.

 The designer should specify straight walls in increments of 600mm.
-If custom length elements are required these can be created from XFrame to suit.
-It is recommended that such custom length wall panels are standardised (reused) to reduce the number of custom project components.
+If custom length elements are required these can be created by XFrame to suit.
+It is recommended that such custom length wall panels are standardised (reused) to reduce the number of custom components.

-o XFrame can be used in isolated, tartan and centre-line planning grids.
+XFrame can be used in isolated, tartan and centre-line planning grids.